SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/airtable-source.md

    4. Choose the scope **enterprise.auditLogs:read** to grant your token.
 This controls what API endpoints the token will be able to use.
    5. Click **add a base** to grant the token access to a base or workspace.
    6. You can grant access to any number and combination of **bases** and **workspaces**.
 You can also give access to all workspaces and bases associated with your account.
 Make sure that the token will only be able to read and write data within the bases and workspaces that have been assigned to it.
+9. When you are finished configuring the Source, click **Save**.

 ## Limitations
-Integration will support authentication using `Personal access token`. `API key`- and `OAuth token`-based authentication is not supported.
+Integration will support authentication using `Personal access token`. `API key` and `OAuth token` based authentication is not supported.

 ## Assumptions
 * Size of single audit log will be less than 64 KB.